 This book introduces the difference model of disability.
 Framed within an affect-based understanding of the relationships between those living with impairments and others, this new model offers a reconsideration of the construct of disability itself.
 Disability is flexible, relational, and perceived through an acognitive lens.

-At a practice level, the difference model offers a framework for creating more positive and successful relationships between persons with disabilities (PWDs) and others within the workplace.
+At a practice level, the difference model offers a framework for creating more positive and successful relationships between people with disabilities (PWDs) and others within the workplace.
 This includes two new tools, the Co-Worker Acceptance of Disabled Employees (CADE) Scale and the Perceived Barriers to Employing Persons with Disabilities (PBED) Scale.
 Designed to measure workplace attitudes, and changes to these attitudes, each of these scales provides empirical evidence in support of strategic planning and, ultimately, an increased representation of PWDs.
 Finally, this book considers the effects of language and technology on workplace attitudes toward disability.

 "Equitable employment is vital if we want to transform lives of persons with disabilities.
 This is an enthralling contribution to the disability debate, benefitting from a grounding in empirical social science.
 I warmly welcome it." - Tom Shakespeare, Professor of Disability Research London School of Hygiene & Tropical Medicine